MakotoE/ces257-notes/README.md

     - Heterosexism: Discrimination in favor of opposite-sex relationships
     - Homophobia and heterosexism originate from the individual
     - From a queer perspective, heteronormativity is reinforced by institutions and policies

+# Gay vs. Queer

+- Lesbian/gay identify and politics
+    - Organized around similarities among people in the group
+    - Idea that identity is stable and inherent
+    - Seeks equal rights and acceptance within the system
+    - Identity politics
+- Queer identity and politics
+    - Emerged in the 1990s
+    - Queer is an umbrella term for people outside the cishet norm
+    - Lacks a stable definition for identities; sexuality and gender a fluid and not innate
+    - Queer rejects binaries
+    - Queer draws attention to ways we are not normal to disrupt the idea of normal
+    - The current mainstream system is oppressive, binary, and discriminatory, thus rights with heterosexuals do not equal equality and liberation